-An annual membership to the Paleontological Research Institution grants access to both the Cayuga Nature Center, filled with trails and a six-story treehouse on its 120 acres and live animals to see, and the Museum of the Earth, for interactive displays, fantastic fossils and more earthly exploration.
+An annual membership to the Paleontological Research Institution grants access to the Cayuga Nature Center, filled with trails and a six-story treehouse on its 120 acres and live animals to see, and the Museum of the Earth, for interactive displays, fantastic fossils and more earthly exploration.

 The Cornell Botanic Gardens’ grounds are open to visitors free of charge, but a membership there supports the operations effort.
 The 25-acre botanical garden encompasses more than a dozen specialty gardens, while the Newman Arboretum offers a collection of native and cultivated trees and shrubs.
-Cornell Botanic Gardens also includes 4,000 acres of diverse habitats that offer nature viewing at its best from trails on a range of terrain.
+Cornell Botanic Gardens also includes 4,000 acres of diverse habitats that provide nature viewing at its best from trails on a range of terrain.

 The Sciencenter offers science access to kids, with a twist of fun and lots of hands-on activities.
-Inside and out, the kiddos of all ages will find plenty to do, and a membership here will help them come back often.
+Inside and out, kiddos of all ages will find plenty to do, and a membership here will help them come back often.

 The History Center gives visitors a glimpse of the past and offers interactive exhibits to unlock new perspectives about the area’s influence in shaping culture.
-Your will also find unique gifts including indigenous artwork, vintage images, and items celebrating women’s history.
+You will also find unique gifts including indigenous artwork, vintage images, and items celebrating women’s history.
 Admission is free, so plan to make lunch downtown part of the gift.